Ron Najafi: Career

 Najafi was a Senior Development Chemist at Sigma-Aldrich Corp (1989–1991).
 He then moved to become a Research Scientist at Rhone Poulenc Rorer (1991–1993).
 This was followed by PerkinElmer-Applied Biosystems (1993–1996).

 He founded and became Chairman and CEO of NovaBay Pharmaceuticals, Inc. (2000–2015).
 He then founded Emery Pharma in 2015, where he became the Chairman and CEO.

-In his work Najafi innovated a class of non-antibiotic, antimicrobial compounds including a class of non-antibiotic, antimicrobial compounds named Aganocides.
+In his work, Najafi innovated a class of non-antibiotic, antimicrobial compounds, including a class of non-antibiotic, antimicrobial compounds named Aganocides.

-In September 2013, working together with John Crew, MD (vascular surgeon) they developed Crew-NovaBay minimally invasive surgical procedure to treat flesh eating bacteria.
+In September 2013, working together with John Crew, MD (vascular surgeon) they developed Crew-NovaBay, a minimally invasive surgical procedure to treat flesh eating bacteria.

 Najafi heads Emery Pharma located in Alameda, California.

 Recognition

 Najafi is among the U.S. State Department's "List of Prominent Iranian Americans."

 Najafi was recognized by PharmaVoice 100 as one of 100 most influential leaders of 2008.
-He is a tenacious leader and innovative developer of new molecules recognized for creating a paradigm shift in how antibiotics are used.

 He is an inventor on more than 50 patents & pending patents applications, including a class of non-antibiotic, antimicrobial compounds.
 The lead molecule, Auriclosene has broad spectrum of activity against bacteria (Wang 2011), viruses (Yoon 2011), and fungi (Ghannoum 2013), is chemically stable (Wang 2008), and has extremely low probability of developing resistance (D'Lima 2012).

-By 2013, auriclosene was in four clinical trials for treatment of adenoviral conjunctivitis, bacterial conjunctivitis, impetigo and urinary catheter blockage and encrustation (Gottardi 2013).
+By 2013, Auriclosene was in four clinical trials for treatment of adenoviral conjunctivitis, bacterial conjunctivitis, impetigo and urinary catheter blockage and encrustation (Gottardi 2013).